aliakbulut2002-bit/estimating_gdp/README.md

 # Estimating GDP per Capita from Night-Time Lights: Model Comparison

 ## Research Question
-Can we estimate GDP per capita in Eritrea, where official GDP data have been unavailable since 2011, using non-economic data—such as night-time lights intensity and auxiliary variables (population, urban population share, and land area)—and which machine learning approach provides the performance for doing so ?
+Can we estimate GDP per capita in Eritrea, where official GDP data have been unavailable since 2011, using non-economic data—such as night-time lights intensity and auxiliary variables (population, urban population share, and land area)—and which machine learning approach provides the best results ?

 ## Method
 Models are trained on a multi-country, country–year panel and then used to generate out-of-sample GDP-per-capita estimates for Eritrea using night-time lights and auxiliary covariates, including population, land area and urban population share (urban population as a percentage of total population).